Environment isolation prevents resource types from leaking between your various environments.

-If you use multiple environments with Puppet, you might encounter issues with multiple versions of the same resource type leaking between your various environments.
-This doesn’t happen with Puppet’s built-in resource types, but it can happen with any other resource types.
+If you use multiple environments with Puppet, you might encounter issues with multiple versions of the same resource type leaking between your various environments on the master.
+This doesn’t happen with built-in resource types, but it can happen with any other resource types.

 puppet generate types --environment production

 Whenever you deploy a new version of Puppet,